 You may find yourself facing additional penalties if you’re accused of stealing property or services from anyone in what’s called a “protected class” of people, which can include public servants, government workers or the elderly.
 You could also face civil charges from the victim of the crime under the Texas Theft Liability Act.
 Our attorneys can help launch a strong defense on your behalf.

-How our Killeen theft defense attorneys can help
+How can our Killeen felony defense attorneys can help?

 When we take your case, our lawyers pursue every possible option for a positive outcome.
 We know that a criminal conviction can greatly affect your future – a criminal record on a background check can restrict your options for employment, professional licensing, housing and the right to own a firearm.

-Even the most minor theft conviction can leave you with a criminal record.
+Felony theft convictions can leave you with a criminal record.
 The attorneys at the Mary Beth Harrell Law Firm have years of experience defending people facing theft charges – protecting their rights and building a smart, strategic defense.
 Let us help.
-Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+Call 254-680-4655 or fill out our contact form to schedule an appointment.
+We have offices in Killeen and Copperas Cove, and handle in-custody visits for clients who cannot come to us.